PapaPeach/xhud/README.md

-# UX Hud
+# X Hud
-TF2 Hud implementing principals of UX design
+A TF2 Hud designed to optimize the game and the player, as well as push the development of new techniques in Hud development.

 # CREDITS
 **Materials & Stuff:** Hypnotize's [Hypnotize Hud](https://github.com/Hypnootize/TF2-Hud-Crosshairs)